chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 where

-* ``:break`` will tell the Chef Infra Client to stop running a recipe; can only be used when the Chef Infra Client is being run in chef-shell mode
+* ``:break`` will tell Chef Infra Client to stop running a recipe; can only be used when Chef Infra Client is being run in chef-shell mode

 .. end_tag